19hours/sg-statutes/Acts/Sale of Food Act.md

 (b) direct the provision of reports about matters that are the subject of the direction; or

-(c) direct the person to whom the direction is given to notify the Authority when —
+(c) direct the person to whom the direction is given to notify the Director-General when —

 (i) the non-compliance, hazard, or source of contamination has been identified;

 (ii) the non-compliance, hazard, or source of contamination has been minimised or removed; or

 (iii) no non-compliance, hazard, or source of contamination has been identified.

+[Act 11 of 2019 wef 01/04/2019]

 (7) In this section, “hazard” means a biological, chemical or physical agent that —